zeepk/medikeeper-app/README.md

 > Search the inventory using the search bar above the table

-> Sort by Name or Price by clicking the appropriate column header
+> Sort by name or cost by clicking the appropriate column header

+> Update an item by typing a new name or cost in the table, and then selecting the save icon

+> Delete an item by selecting the red remove button on the right side of the corresponding row

 > Add an item or check the max price of an item by using the tools on the left